nunotsantos/netlab/README.md

 I'm using pnpm, btw

 To do:
-  Replace FontAwesome Icons with NerdFonts.
+  Replace FontAwesome Icons with ~NerdFonts~ something else.
-  Replace Fonts with
+  Replace Fonts with better ones like Mona and Hubot.
   And to fix these warnings:
   <img src="pnpm-warnings.png" alt="pnpm warnings" title="Pnpm Warnings">